+bull and bear scale update

 Bull and bear scale is updated for the week.
 Read at your own risk.
 Have a good Sunday evening.

 Grain Marketing Stack is a platform for grain marketing ideas.
 The readership is responsible discern and verify the proposals at their own risk.
 Grain Marketing Stack aims to provide a platform for exchange of grain marketing and merchandising ideas.
 Grain Marketing Stack does not endorse products, companies, employers or services of guest writers or claim responsibility for guest writers ideas proposed on this newsletter.
 Great ideas covert to action.
 Read and verify all ideas and data at your own risk before taking action.
 Grain Marketing Stack reserves the right to publish or not publish any guest submissions.

-Cullen Wilson is a grain originator in Yankton, SD.
-The opinions stated in this newsletter are his and not that of his employer or affiliates.
-You may contact him at firstname.lastname@example.org Follow him on twitter @cullenjwilson
+Cullen Wilson works as a grain buyer and resides in South Dakota.
+Grain Marketing Stack is a side project where Cullen proposes valuable topics to grain marketers and merchandisers.
+The opinions stated in this newsletter are not that of his employer or affiliates.
+You may contact him at firstname.lastname@example.org Follow him on twitter @sanegrain .